Planning a vacation or going out for a few days on a business trip? Want to know “How to Water Plants While Away?” These hacks will help you!

 5. Use a Self-Watering Planter

-If you often go out for work trips or holidays, start growing plants with high watering need in self-watering planters.
+If you often go out for work trips or holidays, start growing plants with high watering needs in self-watering planters.
 You can either buy them from the market or make a few all by yourself using your DIY skills.
-We have this list of 14 Self-Watering Planter Ideas with the tutorials, check that out for help.
+We have this list of 14 Self-Watering Planter Ideas with the tutorials.
+Check that out for help.